brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 each stack is _electrically independent_ (although they are mechanically connected).
 * The relay is closed when the coils are energized.
 IBM uses the term "pick" to refer to the relay closing operation.
 I've seen the term "relay pickup" used in common literature, so "pick" must be an abbreviation.
-The IBM documents use the word "pick" is used as noun qualifier (when describing the purpose of a coil) and as a verb to describe the action of "picking" (closing) a relay.
+The IBM documents use the word "pick" as a noun qualifier (when describing the purpose of a coil) and as a verb to describe the action of "picking" (closing) a relay.
 * The term "duo" arises from an interesting feature that I've not seen before.
 Notice from the diagram above that there are two separate coils provided for operating the relay.
-The pick coil is designed to quickly close the relay and the "hold" coil is designed to keep it closed.
+The pick coil is designed to close the relay and the "hold" coil is designed to keep it closed.
 Why two coils?
 It turns out that the pick coil was engineered to operate quickly, at the expense of higher power.
 The hold coil, on the other hand, works more slowly but consumes less power.
 The difference